ejzimmer/blog/posts/2020/Hooks Tests Acting Up.md

 })
 ```

 This test will pass.
 But it's not really testing the right thing.
-If an error was thrown in the `then()` part of our hook, it wouldn't be thrown until *after* the test had already returned (successfully).
+If an error was thrown in the `then()` part of our hook, it wouldn't be thrown until *after* the test had already returned successfully.
 The `act()` warning is warning us about situations like this - cases when an asynchronous action would have caused something to happen _after_ the test had already finished.
 Hopefully you agree that while the wording of the warning is a little confusing, the warning itself is potentially very helpful.
 After all, reasoning about asynchronous stuff is _hard_.

 If you're interested in the details of how JavaScript handles asynchronous code and promises, check out Jake Archibald's article on [https://jakearchibald.com/2015/tasks-microtasks-queues-and-schedules/](Tasks, microtasks, queues and schedules).
 Or you can watch a [https://www.youtube.com/watch?v=2qDNgBgKsXI](video of me, talking about the Event Loop).

 __Can we fix it?__
-Yes, we can, and the fix is actually quite simple.
-One of the utility functions returned by `renderHook()` is a function called `waitForNextUpdate()` which forces our code to pause until the next tick of the event loop - ie.e. until any `then()`s have been executed.
+Yes, we can, and the fix is actually pretty straightforward.
+One of the utility functions returned by `renderHook()` is a function called `waitForNextUpdate()` which forces our code to pause until the next tick of the event loop - i.e. until any `then()`s have been executed.

 ```js